snu-causality-lab/deduce-dep/README.md

 ## Running Scripts

 To run the algorithms, you will need to 1) generate data, 2) conduct experiments, and 3) draw results.
-Those files in scripts folder, `scripts`
+Those files are in scripts folder, `scripts`

 `cd ~/CD_DD/scripts`

+You can either execute `bash run.sh` to run the complete process or run each of the following scripts individually.
+Here are the details for each script:

 ### Generating Data: